 The Education Endowment Foundation (EEF) is dedicated to breaking the link between family income and educational achievement, ensuring that children from all backgrounds can fulfil their potential and make the most of their talents.
-It aim to raise the attainment of children facing disadvantage by:
+Since its launch the EEF has awarded £80 million to 133 projects working with over 850,000 pupils in over 8,300 schools across England.
+It aims to raise the attainment of children facing disadvantage by:

 For more information on the EEF please visit their website.